terrytay/tp/docs/DeveloperGuide.md

 * Quality Requirement :
     * Usage should be intuitive, and easy to use even by a novice. <br>
 * Performance Requirement :
-    * Should be able to hold upto 1000 tasks without noticable delay in performance for typical usage. <br>
+    * Should be able to hold upto 1000 tasks without noticeable delay in performance for typical usage. <br>
 * Reliability Requirement:
     * Data for Study Areas should be up to date and accurate.<br>